Catherine Mayes

 Articles and Book Chapters

 “Education,” in Clara and Robert Schumann in Context, ed.
-Joe Davies and Roe-Min Kok (Cambridge: Cambridge University Press, forthcoming)
+Joe Davies and Roe-Min Kok (Cambridge: Cambridge University Press, in press)

 “‘Salamelica’: New Thoughts on Volpino and His Aria in Act III of Lo speziale,” Eighteenth-Century Music 17/1 (March 2020): 73–85